-Perhaps you lived your 20s without a care in the world.
-But once you reach your 30s, it’s time to start building wealth and getting serious about money.
-That can including everything from ramping up your retirement saving and planning to grappling with your debt and credit issues.
-Following these tips can help you get on track with your finances and build wealth in your 30s.
+When you hit your 30s, it’s time to start building wealth and getting serious about money, which may have been an afterthought last decade.
+Getting your finances in order can include everything from ramping up your retirement savings to grappling with your debt and credit issues.
+We’ve compiled the best tips to help you get on track with your finances and build wealth in your 30s and beyond.
+Additionally, you may want to consult with a financial advisor in order to find a plan that works for your personal goals.

 1. Revamp Your Budget

-Are you still using the same budget you made when you were a twenty-something eating ramen and living in a tiny apartment?
-Then it’s probably time to give it another look.
+Are you still using the same budget you made when you were twenty-something and eating ramen while living in a tiny apartment?
+Then it’s probably time to consider giving it another look.
 Your income and expenses have both likely gone up, and you’re hopefully getting even more serious about saving money.
-All of these changes will mean adjustments to your budget.
+All of these changes will likely mean adjustments to your budget.

 Of course, you’re hopefully also making more money in your 20s.
 In that case, you’ll still need to adjust your budget, but you might not have to drastically cut costs across the board.
+Instead, you’ll want to determine where you can save and how with your extra disposable income.
 Focus on making a responsible and realistic budget for yourself to follow.

 2. Increase Your Retirement Savings

 One step you can take immediately is to boost your retirement savings to at least 15% of your income.
 Of course, not everyone in their 30s will have the financial means to set aside that much.
-But if you’re able to do so, definitely consider adjusting your 401(k) contribution upwards.
-At the bare minimum, you should be taking advantage of your employer’s 401(k) match program, if available, as that’s effectively free money.
-You may also want to adjust your contribution amount every time you get a raise if it’s not automatic.
+But if you’re able to do so, definitely consider increasing your 401(k) contributions.
+You may also want to adjust your contribution amount every time you get a raise.
 Since these contributions are pre-tax – and thus lower your taxable income – an increase to your contribution amount won’t cut into your take-home pay as much as you might expect.

 Your 401(k) isn’t the only opportunity for tax-advantaged retirement savings.
 Opening an IRA – or increasing your contributions to an existing one – will also help charge up your retirement savings.
 A traditional IRA will get you a nice tax deduction, but forward-thinking savers might opt for the tax-free growth of a Roth IRA.
 Just be mindful of yearly IRA contribution limits and 401(k) contribution limits.